Photo by Giorgio Galeotti – Own work, CC BY 4.0, Link

 EVENT SUMMARY

-- CHALLENGE A: Is it feasible to provide ordinary citizens access to affordable and user-friendly end-2-end IT services with constitutionally-meaningful* levels of user-trustworthiness, as a supplement to their every-day computing devices?
+- Challenge A. Is it feasible to provide ordinary citizens access to affordable and user-friendly end-2-end IT services with constitutionally-meaningful levels of user-trustworthiness, as a supplement to their every-day computing devices?
 If so, how?
 What scale of investments are needed?
-What standards/certifications can enable a user to reliably distinguish them from other services?
+What standards/certifications can enable a user to reliably distinguish them from other services? (youtube).

-- CHALLENGE B: Provided that Challenge A can be met, can new voluntary international IT certifications – within some nations’ current legislative frameworks – provide safeguards that are sufficiently-extreme to reconcile meaningful personal privacy, effective lawful access and prevention of malevolent use?
-If so, what are the core paradigms of such certification processes?
+- Challenge B. Provided that Challenge A can be met, can new voluntary international IT certifications – within some nations’ current legislative frameworks – provide safeguards that are sufficiently-extreme to reconcile meaningful personal privacy, effective lawful access and prevention of malevolent use?
+If so, what are the core paradigms of such certification processes? (youtube).

 —————————————–